 14) BUILDINGS

 The club has built several permanent structures to operate the trail system.
-The latest addition is the.
 A day lodge is situated at the trailhead, with an upper floor for customers and a basement area for ski rentals and requires regular maintenance.
 Adjacent to the lodge is a separate washroom building.
 All our machinery used to operate the trails is stored in a large machine shed at the south end of Stake Lake close to the stadium area.
 A small cabin provides shelter in the Stadium area for officials during events and for younger children during lessons.
 The trailhead ticket booth provides office space for trail staff.
 Two small sheds were built for storing firewood.
 The Kamloops Astronomical Association uses a small observatory at the south end of the stadium to shelter a large telescope.